SourCherries/fad/README.md

 conda install freetype=2.10.4
 ```

-# How well does this work? 🚀  {#validate-id}
+# How well does this work?

+Alignment and feature processing in **FAD** depend on reliable detection of facial landmarks, which is provided by the [DLIB](http://dlib.net) library.

+Alignment is based on generalized Procrustes analysis (GPA), which was extensively unit tested.

-In addition to unit-testing critical computations, I evaluated both landmark estimation (DLIB) and the outcome of the entire alignment procedure using various face databases (spanning ethnicity and facial expression).
+In addition to unit-testing critical computations, we evaluated both landmark estimation (DLIB) and the outcome of the entire alignment procedure using various face databases (spanning ethnicity and facial expression).
 The results are described [here](results/README.md).

-# Citation 🚧  {#cite-id}
+# Citation 🚧 (new citation)

 If you use this package for your research, please cite the following preprint:
 >Gaspar, C. M., & Garrod, O. G. B. (2021, November 8).
 A Python toolbox for Automatic Face Alignment (AFA).
 Retrieved from psyarxiv.com/erc8a